(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Other Camp Gear

 Without all of the light pollution coming in from the city, a campground can get really dark at night.
 Have some reliable ways to make your way around the campsite and for middle-of-the-night trips to the restroom.
+Read more lighting ideas for your campsite and tent here.

 - Lanterns are best to light up larger areas, like the picnic table or the inside of the tent.